efren-palacios/duellinks/_posts/deck-types/guides/2017-11-22-gladiator-beasts-by-raytee.md

 #### 6. Hazy Flame Sphynx

-"Hazy Flame Sphynx" with "Beast Rising" is besides Ninjas one of our worst Matchups, the deck is packed with cards that can counter Gladiator Beasts very hard.
+{Hazy Flame Sphynx} with {Beast Rising} is besides Ninjas one of our worst Matchups, the deck is packed with cards that can counter Gladiator Beasts very hard.

 We normally play very patient, but Hazy Flame includes many cards that are giving Gladiator Beasts a hard time, so when you are facing a Hazy Deck, try to gain advantage as fast as possible, otherwise once Hazy sets up, it is very rough to come back.
-"Floodgate Trap Hole" is the card that can win us the match up, not only "Hazy Flame Sphynx" means a lot of trouble, this deck also plays multiple copies of "Sergeant Electro", so without "Floodgate Trap Hole" Gladiators will have a very hard time against this tricky Matchup.
+{Floodgate Trap Hole} is the card that can win us the match up, not only {Hazy Flame Sphynx} means a lot of trouble, this deck also plays multiple copies of {Sergeant Electro}, so without {Floodgate Trap Hole} Gladiators will have a very hard time against this tricky Matchup.
-One of the biggest issues in this match up is "Hazy Flame Sphynx" effect, that she can't get targeted by card effects, so our "Gladiator Beast Murmillo" can't do anything against her, "Enemy Controller" also does not work.
+One of the biggest issues in this match up is {Hazy Flame Sphynx} effect, that she can't get targeted by card effects, so our {Gladiator Beast Murmillo} can't do anything against her, {Enemy Controller} also does not work.
-And when our opponent boosts his "Hazy Flame Sphynx" with "Beast Rising", it is almost impossible to get her away from field, "Wall of Disruption" could reduce her attack once, but "Beast Rising" can simply get used again, and the problem is right back.
+And when our opponent boosts his {Hazy Flame Sphynx} with {Beast Rising}, it is almost impossible to get her away from field, {Wall of Disruption} could reduce her attack once, but {Beast Rising} can simply get used again, and the problem is right back.
-Hazy Flame decks often play 1-2 "Soul Exchange"
+Hazy Flame decks often play 1-2 {Soul Exchange}
-"Soul Exchange" is by far one of the biggest counter cards against Gladiator Beasts, because we can't do anything against it.
+{Soul Exchange} is by far one of the biggest counter cards against Gladiator Beasts, because we can't do anything against it.
-We will lose a monster and our opponent will get "Hazy Flame Sphynx" + her effect to summon another monster.
+We will lose a monster and our opponent will get {Hazy Flame Sphynx} + her effect to summon another monster.

 Hazy Flame feels pretty much like a very hard counter deck to Gladiators, every card in this deck is very useful against us.